The latest (June 2023) changes to the FDA’s new premarket submission guidance

 Part 3: The Impact of Changes to the FDA 510(k) Pre-market Submission

 Over the years there has been a lot of confusion in determining the software LOC.
-The FDA is clarifying the risk-based activities expected from a Quality Management System.
+In response, the FDA is clarifying the risk based activities that should be completed and artifacts expected from a Quality Management System.